ajay-naidu-96/sae-concept-dynamics/README.md

-# Sparse Autoencoder Concept Discarding Analysis
+# Sparse Autoencoder Concept Dynamics

-## Project Overview
+## Overview

-This project investigates whether Sparse Autoencoders (SAEs) can selectively discard or retain specific concepts during training, using MNIST digit classification as a testbed.
-We explore the experimental settings where SAEs learn to encode, preserve, or eliminate representations through systematic analysis of neuron-level activations and concept recovery capabilities.
+This project investigates the dynamics of concept retention and discarding in Sparse Autoencoders (SAEs) using toy datasets.
+We explore experimental settings where SAEs learn to encode, preserve, or eliminate representations through systematic analysis of neuron-level activations and concept recovery capabilities.
+This is a hypothesis-driven research project focused on understanding when and why certain concepts survive SAE training while others are filtered out.

 ## Research Questions